Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes: Scale-sensitivity of the intermittent Cauchy Walk

-where we used the Markov property, and the spatial homogeneity of the process, in the latter inequality.
+Next, conditioning on $\mathcal{A}_{far}$, we write: \begin{linenomath*} \end{linenomath*} where we used the Markov property, and the spatial homogeneity of the process, in the latter inequality.
 In words, in the r.h.s.~of Inequality~\eqref{eq:firstm}, we examine the probability to be at a high distance (i.e., $m$), knowing that the process was even further (at some point $x$ at distance at least~$2m$).
 In Inequality~\eqref{eq:lastm} we bound this by the probability of staying within distance $m$.

-By the first item of Claim \ref{claim:X-m-less-than-cm}, the r.h.s~of Inequality~\eqref{eq:lastm} is at least some positive constant (again, independent of $m$).
-Overall, for any $m\geq 2$, we have: